xxxman360/COMP3005Assignment3/README.md

    - Alternatively, leave the Java file as is and create a PostgresSQL database with hostname `postgres`, username `postgres`, and password `1337`

 4. **Compile the Java Program**
+   - Import the extracted project folder into IntelliJ and press the green triangle arrow to run the program

 ## Demo video: https://youtu.be/aMOlR544kPs